 If this only happened every once in a while, – I would keep working as you never know which month is going to be the ones where the big check comes.
 But if it’s always just a “worthless” piece of paper, the behavior will eventually stop.

-So the next time your dog doesn’t listen to you, ask yourself this:
+So the next time your dog doesn’t listen to you and you will ask yourself “how to get my dog to listen to me!”, ask yourself this:

 Does my dog actually know what I am asking of him?